Muhoozi Kainerugaba: Career

 In September 2011 Muhoozi was promoted to Colonel.
-In early 2012 Muhoozi enrolled at the South African National Defence College for the Executive National Security Program.
-In August 2012 he was promoted to Brigadier General and appointed Commander Special Forces Command.
-In 2013 and 2014 Muhoozi was one of the senior UPDF commanders who deployed to South Sudan to support the Government of South Sudan after fighting broke out in Juba between rival factions of the SPLA.
+In early 2012 Muhoozi enrolled at the South Africa's National Defence College for the Executive National Security Program.
+In August 2012 he was promoted to Brigadier General and appointed Commander SFC.
+In 2013 and 2014 Muhoozi was one of the senior UPDF commanders who deployed to South Sudan to support the Government of South Sudan after fighting broke out in Juba between rival factions of the South Sudan People's Defense Forces (SPLA).